brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify all actions in toolbar both in top and bottom positions
 - [ ] Verify searching page content using `Find in Page` works
 - [ ] Verify navigating social media and video sites does not cause loading issues when scrolling or reloading pages
-- [ ] Verify `tel://` URL scheme is working and phone app is launched and the dialogs can be suppressed
+- [ ] Verify `tel:` URL scheme is working and phone app is launched and the dialogs can be suppressed
+- [ ] Verify handling external links via the app switcher dialog.
+Ensure this can be suppressed
+- [ ] Verify target="_blank" links are opened in a new tab on `https://www.w3schools.com/tags/tryit.asp?filename=tryhtml_a_target`

 ## Navigation [iPad]